Enhancing Symbolic Regression and Universal Physics-Informed Neural Networks with Dimensional Analysis: Introduction

-We propose a novel method for increasing efficiency and accuracy in symbolic regression by first non-dimensionalizing the data using Ipsen's method.
-As a proof of concept, we also test that dimensional analysis in fact improves the performance of symbolic regression.
-We stay in a regime where some terms in a differential equation are known, and some need to be learned, which is common in many mathematical modelling applications.
+Symbolic regression algorithms have been built using various approaches such as genetic programming, sparse regression, neural networks and language models~\cite{valipour2021symbolicgpt,kamienny2022end,augusto2000symbolic,cranmerInterpretableMachineLearning2023}, with some works~\cite{udrescu2020ai,tenachi2023deep,keren2023computational} integrating dimensional analysis into their workflow.
+However, none of these approaches integrate dimensional analysis in a partial physical knowledge setting, and systematically show the effect of nondimensionalization on a symbolic regression algorithm such as PySR~\cite{cranmerInterpretableMachineLearning2023}.
+As a preliminary proof of concept, we test that dimensional analysis in fact improves the performance of symbolic regression.
+Then, we propose a novel method for increasing efficiency and accuracy of symbolic regression under partial-knowledge by first nondimensionalizing the data.
+We stay in a regime where some terms in a differential equation are known, and some need to be learned, which is common in many engineering and mathematical modelling applications.
 Ipsen's method of nondimensionalization allows for the fine control of the variables that appear in different components of the differential equation.
-Then, learning individual unknown terms using UPINNs can be easily done.
-This approach allows for reducing the number of input variables while ensuring the consistency of expressions by examining the units.
-Due to nondimensionalization, our strategy also avoids calculations involving high-order or low-order numbers.
+Then, we apply Universal Physics-Informed Neural Networks (UPINNs)~\cite{pmlr-v202-podina23a} to learn individual unknown terms in an equation.
+This approach allows the user to reduce the number of input variables to the unknown components while ensuring the dimensional consistency of expressions.
+Due to nondimensionalization, our strategy also potentially avoids calculations involving high-order or low-order numbers.
 The true underlying expression can be found by undoing the nondimensionalization.

-Our main contribution is the development of a novel pipeline that integrates Ipsen's method of dimensional analysis with Universal Physics-Informed Neural Networks (UPINNs)~\cite{pmlr-v202-podina23a} and symbolic regression.
-This approach achieves a minimal number of variables in the hidden terms upon non-dimensionalization, thereby enhancing the efficiency and effectiveness of both UPINNs and symbolic regression.
-Additionally, we demonstrate how the Buckingham $\pi$ method can be combined with any symbolic regression algorithm.
-Specifically, when paired with AI Feynman symbolic regression, this combination yields the correct expressions more efficiently and with greater accuracy.
+By integrating dimensional analysis with any symbolic regression workflow, we can significantly enhance the applicability of data-driven discovery in engineering.
+The symbolic search space becomes significantly smaller because candidate expressions only need to be constructed from dimensionless groups rather than the original variables, and dimensionally inconsistent expressions are automatically eliminated from consideration.
+In turn, the reduced search space decreases the risk of overfitting and spurious symbolic relationships.
+Our contributions in this paper are: